Water photographer, underwater photo shoot

 As part of my underwater photographic explorations, aquatic portraits quickly emerged as a unique way to intertwine nature and human art.

-In these compositions, the sea becomes a natural studio, where light plays with reflections and currents, to capture the softness of human features in osmosis with the aquatic universe.
+In these compositions, the sea becomes a natural studio, where light plays with reflections and currents to capture the softness of human features in osmosis with the aquatic world.

 It is a celebration of marine life, but also a metaphor for fluidity and transformation, elements that naturally connect to the world of fashion.

-As with fashion, water reveals textures, colors and the elegance of movements, creating a perfect symbiosis between human and nature.
-These portraits embody an artistic dialogue between the timelessness of the sea and the transience of trends.
+As with fashion, water reveals textures, colors, and the elegance of movement, creating a perfect symbiosis between humanity and nature.
+These portraits embody an artistic dialogue between the timelessness of the sea and the fleeting nature of trends.

 Creative and aesthetic process.

-The creative and aesthetic process I adopt arises from a constant dialogue between art, science and nature.
+The creative and aesthetic process I adopt stems from a constant dialogue between art, science, and nature.

-As an explorer of marine ecosystems and photographer, my approach is fueled by a deep passion for the oceans and their inhabitants, particularly coral.
+As an explorer of marine ecosystems and a photographer, my approach is fueled by a deep passion for the oceans and their inhabitants, especially coral.

-My process aims to be a bridge between scientific reality and an artistic expression inspired by the fragility and beauty of marine environments.
+My process aims to bridge the gap between scientific reality and an artistic expression inspired by the fragility and beauty of marine environments.

 Through my projects, I seek to raise awareness and awaken consciences.

-Each image, each testimony, is an invitation to dive into the underwater world, to feel the urgency of protecting the reefs and to commit to the preservation of this natural heritage.
+Each image, each testimony, is an invitation to dive into the underwater world, to feel the urgency of protecting the reefs and to commit to preserving this natural heritage.

-Through documentary photography, interdisciplinary collaborations, and projects like We are Corals, I construct captivating visual narratives that highlight the complex interaction between humans and the marine ecosystem.
-The choice of subjects, textures, and compositions is the result of extensive research, but also a desire to aestheticize science to make it more accessible to the general public.
+Through documentary photography, interdisciplinary collaborations, and projects like We are Corals, I construct compelling visual narratives that highlight the complex interaction between humans and the marine ecosystem.
+The choice of subjects, textures, and compositions is the result of in-depth research, but also of a desire to aestheticize science and make it more accessible to the general public.